Featured · Grow Setup

 Your setup might vary depending on your goals, space, and budget.
 We built this guide to be a beginner-friendly blueprint for getting started.

 This guide is based on our first-hand experience as growers, along with recommendations and opinions from the broader cannabis cultivation community.
-Your setup might vary depending on your goals, space, and budget.
-And that's perfectly fine.
+Your setup might vary depending on your goals, space, and budget, and that's perfectly fine.
 We built this guide to be a beginner-friendly blueprint for getting started on the right foot.
 At the end of this, you should know precisely what you will need for your first grow.
 It will not go into great detail on the steps of cannabis cultivation but instead focuses on getting set up for a simple first grow.

 Choosing a grow space is the first significant decision, and it sets the foundation for everything that follows.
 The size and quality of the space you choose will determine the kind of tent you can fit, the type of light you'll need, how easy it is to manage airflow, and how much time you'll spend maintaining your grow.